How to Conquer & Overcome

 Just be careful, some therapists, as with many doctors, only get paid if you continue to see them, so they may not be working to help you as fast as possible.
 Therefore, it's recommended that you seek treatments that work toward real solutions, and only for the shortest time as possible.

-These sessions should be working to give you the power to control your own life and mind, not create a dependency on the therapist.
-If you need to talk over your life with people, to be validated, then make friends instead.
+These sessions should be working to give you the power to control your own life and mind, ideally not create a dependency on the therapist.
+If you just need to talk over your life with people, to be validated, then make friends instead.
 It’s a lot cheaper and a lot more rewarding.

 - Prescription Drugs: There are prescription drugs that claim to help with depression.
 Be wary of only treating symptoms with drugs.
 The caution here is that most prescription drugs often only mask symptoms and do not address the cause.
 The side effects can also be problematic on their own.
 They also can do other long-term harm and cause dependency.
-Here you still have the underlying problem and are adding a drug dependency on top of it, so be careful and check the side effects.
+The problem is that you still have the underlying problem and are adding a drug dependency on top of it, so be careful and check the side effects.

 - Natural Drugs: There are plants that humans have used throughout history that can help you gain a positive perspective at these trying times.
 Plants like marijuana, peyote, ayahuasca, and certain mushrooms are used at critical moments.